 The MIC was accused of being a clearinghouse for donations to the Tory party, and possibly open to challenge under the Political Parties, Elections and Referendums Act 2000.

 Between April 16, 2003, and March 14, 2006, the Conservative Party received 52 donations from the MIC totalling £968,690.
-This amount has increased massively in the recent years leading up to and beyond the may 2010 general election.
+This amount has increased massively in recent years leading up to and beyond the May 2010 general election.

 This list begs almost as many questions as it answers.
 How much did each of them give exactly?

 Where did that money go?
 Was it used to buy influence over Conservative policy?
 Remember Stuart Wheeler the Conservative millionaire donor spread better, now UKIP member?
 He says it is perfectly reasonable to expect that business leaders donating large sums to the Tory party do so with the view of influencing policy.
 Mr Wheeler has himself donated over £3 million to the Conservative party.